DIARY-Top Economic Events to Sep. 28 | Law-Order

 FRIDAY, SEPTEMBER 8 WASHINGTON DC - Federal Reserve issues quarterly financial accounts of the United States - 1600 GMT

-** OTTAWA - The Bank of Canada releases its monetary policy deliberations held before its September 6 rate decision - 1730 GMT.
-WASHINGTON, D.C. - U.S. Federal Reserve's Federal Open Market Committee (FOMC) announces its decision on interest rates followed by statement - 1800 GMT WASHINGTON, D.C. - U.S. Federal Reserve chairperson holds a news conference THURSDAY, SEPTEMBER 21 BERN - Swiss National Bank (SNB) Monetary policy assessment with news conference - 0730 GMT OSLO - Norway Central Bank holds press conference - Interest rate decision and Monetary Policy Report - 0830 GMT LONDON - Bank of England announces rate decision and publishes the minutes of the meeting, after the rate decision - 1100 GMT TOKYO - Bank of Japan holds Monetary Policy Meeting (to Sept.
-22) FRIDAY, SEPTEMBER 22
+** STOCKHOLM - Riksbank board meets.
+Monetary policy meeting where the executive board makes decisions that include about the key interest rate – 0700 GMT.
+OTTAWA - The Bank of Canada releases its monetary policy deliberations held before its September 6 rate decision - 1730 GMT.
+WASHINGTON, D.C. - U.S. Federal Reserve's Federal Open Market Committee (FOMC) announces its decision on interest rates followed by statement - 1800 GMT WASHINGTON, D.C. - U.S. Federal Reserve chairperson holds a news conference THURSDAY, SEPTEMBER 21 ** STOCKHOLM - Riksbank Executive Board's monetary policy decisions, including that on the key interest rate, are published together with the September 2023 monetary policy report – 0730 GMT.
+BERN - Swiss National Bank (SNB) Monetary policy assessment with news conference - 0730 GMT OSLO - Norway Central Bank holds press conference - Interest rate decision and Monetary Policy Report - 0830 GMT LONDON - Bank of England announces rate decision and publishes the minutes of the meeting, after the rate decision - 1100 GMT TOKYO - Bank of Japan holds Monetary Policy Meeting (to Sept.
+22)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)